niklasf/birthdays/README.txt

    month and year.
  * Optionally displays user's star sign, with or without a link to Yahoo Horoscopes.
- * Displaying the user's birthday/current age/starsign on the user's profile.
+ * Displaying the user's birthday/current age/star sign on the user's profile.
  * User option not to be mailed on their birthday.
  * User & admin option to hide the year and age of the user(s).
  * User options can be turned off by administrator.